-6.0 Contextual Safeguarding

-Contextual safeguarding is about the impact of the public/social context on young people's lives, and consequently their safety.
+6.0 Contextual Safeguarding Contextual safeguarding is about the impact of the public/social context on young people's lives, and consequently their safety.
 It seeks to identify and respond to harm and abuse posed to young people outside their home, either from adults or other young people.
-As an approach it looks at how interventions can change the processes and environments, to make them safer for all young people, as opposed to focussing on an individual.

-DSLs will consider contextual safeguarding and give due regard to the effectiveness of the school safeguarding system within the wider system.
-This will be evidenced in:

-- Informal and formal assessments of need/ risk for the child - Case discussions in DSL supervision sessions
+As an approach it looks at how interventions can change the processes and environments, to make them safer for all young people, as opposed to focussing on an individual. safeguarding system within the wider system.
+This will be evidenced in: Informal and formal assessments of need/ risk for the child Case discussions in DSL -- ---